bonitasoft/bonita-doc/md/events.md

 # Events

+This section will define different types of events and provide information on their usage.

 ##  Overview

 An event is something that happens during the execution of a process and has an impact on the flow.